 Cervical & vaginal cancer screenings

-covers Pap tests and pelvic exams to check for cervical and vaginal cancer.
-As part of the exam, Part B also covers a clinical breast exam to check for breast cancer.
-Part B covers these screening tests:
+covers Pap tests and pelvic exams to check for cervical and vaginal cancers.
+As part of the

-Part B also covers Human Papillomavirus (HPV) tests (when received with a Pap test) once every 5 years if you’re age 30-65 without HPV symptoms.
+Part B also covers Human Papillomavirus (HPV) tests (as part of a Pap test) once every 5 years if you’re age 30-65 without HPV symptoms.

-You pay nothing for the lab Pap or HPV test if the doctor or other qualified health care provider accepts
+You pay nothing for the lab Pap and the lab HPV with Pap test if your doctor or other qualified health care provider accepts

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 Ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.